 Since 1975, Continental Trailers has become a leader in the boat trailer industry.
 Their trailers are engineered and built to withstand the extreme saltwater environment of the Florida tropics.
 With two state-of-the-art manufacturing facilities located in Miami and Clearwater, Continental Trailers uses only the best products and materials to assemble you the perfect boat trailer to fit your boating lifestyle.
-Contact Talon Marine Services today and see which Continental boat trailer is right for you!
+CLICK HERE to download the trailer brochure.

 ROAD KING TRAILERS